Week 3 Start 'Em, Sit 'Em: Matchups to Exploit and Avoid on Sunday's Schedule

 Having started the season with 67 and 71 yards in his first two games, Thomas may not justify his high draft price.
 Paying a premium for consistency feels better during the draft than the season, but facing the 5'11" Gaines could help the steady 29-year-old score his first touchdown since Nov.
 13.

 Sanders, who scored twice last week, trades a little stability for upside.
-In a post on the team site, he noted Denver's early offensive improvements fueled by second-year starting quarterback Trevor Siemian.
+In a post on the team website, he noted Denver's early offensive improvements fueled by second-year starting quarterback Trevor Siemian.

 "Obviously, offensively this year, we're a lot better," Sanders wrote.
 "That's what I'm excited about.
 We're able to score points.
 Last year, it was like, 'All right, this team could be good, but offensively, they have to pick it up a little bit more.'
 So hopefully we're able to continue to do that."